theBreadCompany/anex/README.md

 ## exporting

-HTML is thought to be a base for further conversions.
-You may use pandoc
+HTML is thought to be a base for further conversions, although direct PDF export is supported as well.

 ## TODO

 - nicer default CSS (especially media stuff)
 - fancy javascript stuff, including a darkmode switch for HTML?
 - what the hell is my code, not to mention my CSS
+- why does CoreGraphics crash with certain PDF pages

 ## additional notes

 - The `Notes.h` in the anex folder has been created using the `sdef` and `sdp` utilities.
 - The colors have been identified using the "Digital Color Meter" app provided in macOS.
 Feel free to change anything in there.
+- If `CoreGraphics PDF has logged an error.
+Set environment variable "CG_PDF_VERBOSE" to learn more.`, don't worry.
+Your PDF pages might fall back on some fonts or something.

 ## credits